- Borrow & Request

 More details of this assignment are included below.

 Part 1 (1 point) – Include a screenshot of your interlibrary loan account page.
+Click on Profile in the upper right hand corner of the page.
 It should include your ONID name and look something like this:

 Depending on your computer or device you have different options for creating a screenshot: